 Instructors and TA’s can also download the SpeedGrader App for iPad or SpeedGrader App for Android.
 See the SpeedGrader Mobile App Guide for more information.

 Was my CourseWork course migrated to Canvas?

 All CourseWork courses from Fall 2014 through Fall 2016 were migrated to Canvas.
 Some earlier courses were also migrated by request.

 The deadline for requesting migration from CourseWork has passed.
 Any additional content migration will be self-serve.
 See below for details on accessing CourseWork Archive.

 The CourseWork Archive site is now available at courseworkarchive.stanford.edu.
 Access to the archive site is by request only.
 Contact us to request access to the CourseWork archive.
 CourseWork content from Fall 2014 through Fall 2016 has been migrated to your Canvas Courses > All Courses list.
-Canvas courses have been created for Summer 2017 classes.
+Canvas courses have been created for Fall 2017 classes.
 You may access Canvas at canvas.stanford.edu.

 We encourage you to consider how you might take advantage of the new features and functionalities in Canvas to increase collaboration, communication and engagement in your courses.
 Here are some tips for making the most of Canvas to develop meaningful student-centered learning experiences.

 - Large classes with section-specific content: The VPTL Canvas team has designed a Section <-> Group cloning tool to address documented functional gaps.